poanchen/recover-crontab/README.md

 # recover-crontab

 A bash script that will help you to recover a destroyed crontab.
+(There is an [article](https://poanchen.github.io/blog/2017/07/01/how-to-recover-all-your-deleted-cron-jobs) that talked about how to use this script)

 Recover-crontab was inspired by [this project](https://github.com/dangreenisrael/recover_crontab).
 Use it as you like.